reekol/nk-free-lab/infrastructure/README.md

 ### 3) FreeIPA - Server.

 Identity management system that stores all the Users and groups.
-Initial setup is located in ./config/setup.sh script
+Initial setup is located in ./config/setup.sh script with ./config/.env.dev variables

 Basic users and groups: